dancebunny98/zapret2/docs/manual.en.md

 function get_source_ip(target)
 ```

-Get source IP (raw string) that would be use for connection the the target IP.
+Get source IP (raw string) that would be used for connection the the target IP.
 Returns nil if destination is unreachable.

 ```